avine/formation-angular-base/Slides/08_pipes.md

-## Statements
+## Declarations

-- declares itself as components and directives
+- Declares itself as components and directives
 - The pipe must be added to the table `declarations`

 ```typescript